paulowe/gcp/week5-questions.md

 2. Is the metadata server an actual separate VM that gets created / or is it metadata service part of the machine image (consisting or Boot disk image, and potentially more network attached disks)

+3. Clarification for Disk formatting and mounting commands on VMs.